Exploring The Dynamics

 This documentary covers Nestle Corporations business practices with regards water rights and consumption.
 As one of the planet’s biggest companies it exerts considerable influence over water access and consumption.
 See Questionable Ownership for more..

-Focuses on the bottled water industry, and explores the associated dangers to society.
-See Understanding Water Consumption for more
+This one is focused on the bottled water industry.
+It explores the various dangers to society wrought by the industry.
+See Understanding Water Consumption for more…

 This visually stunning film investigates the impact of water on our lives.
 How society has been shaped by water, and how humans have in turn also shaped and engineered water.
 See Examining Our Relationship With Water for more…